SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * the refractory period of spikes in milliseconds
  * spikes that are smaller than this time period apart will be excluded
  * argument type : float
  * default value : 0.2
+ * This is an advanced setting, modify this in biAdvancedSettings.m

 .. _Params.filterLowPass: